BenGitsCode/today-i-learned/CONTRIBUTE.md

 ✨ Don't be!
 No snippet of knowledge is too small! ✨

 Whether it's opening an issue pointing out one of my broken links or just sharing some small code snippet--don't overthink it!
-If it feels incomplete we'll ask you to expound upon it.
-Make it, think about it tomorrow.

 ### Pull Requests